radian-software/riju/README.md

 ## Acknowledgements

-* A big thank you to [Mike Diarmid](https://github.com/Salakar) of [Invertase](https://github.com/invertase) for being early sponsors of the project by helping out with hosting costs!
+* A big thank you to [Mike Diarmid](https://github.com/Salakar) of [Invertase](https://github.com/invertase) for being an early sponsor of the project and helping out with hosting costs!
 Thanks to Mike's generous support I have the runway to get Riju stable enough for everyone to use.
 * Thank you to the maintainers of